Bacon-Wrapped Shrimp with Jalapeño

 Notes

-• Bacon Tip: Microwave the bacon briefly to make it more pliable and help it crisp up faster when cooking.
+• Bacon Tip: Microwave bacon for 1 minute to make it pliable and help it crisp up faster.
+Use regular-cut (not thick) for best results.

-• Toothpicks: Be sure to soak wooden toothpicks in water for at least 30 minutes to prevent burning.
+• Toothpicks: Soak wooden toothpicks in water for at least 30 minutes before grilling to prevent burning.

-• Jalapeños: For less heat, remove all seeds and membranes.
-For extra heat, leave some in—or swap for serranos!
+• Jalapeños: For mild heat, remove seeds and membranes.
+For more spice, leave some in—or swap with serrano peppers.

-• Shrimp: Use raw, medium-large shrimp (about 21–25 count per pound) for best results.
-Tail-on shrimp make for a nice presentation.
+• Shrimp: Use raw medium-large shrimp (21–25 count per pound).
+Tail-on shrimp make a pretty presentation and easy-to-grab appetizer.

-• Make Ahead: Assemble shrimp up to 1 day in advance and store covered in the fridge until ready to cook.
+• Make Ahead: Assemble up to 24 hours in advance, cover, and refrigerate until ready to cook.

-• Serving Suggestion: Delicious served with salsa verde or a creamy avocado dipping sauce.
+• Serving Suggestion: These pair perfectly with salsa verde, avocado crema, or your favorite dipping sauce.

 Nutrition